 Here are 3 key insights regarding generating leads and building a brand on LinkedIn…

 - Create a powerful LinkedIn page.
 The first step to using LinkedIn is creating an account and a business page.
 Once the page is created, make sure it’s active with thought-provoking content and beginning networking, commenting or actively contributing to online conversations.
 There is a new product called LinkedIn pages, which is the next generation of Company pages.
-This is a free product which will allow you to stage your content, promote benefits and offer things to your target audience.
+This is a free product that will allow you to stage your content, promote benefits and offer things to your target audience.
 To ensure your page is strong, you’ll want to post a variety of content including videos.

 - Use paid products to reach your target audience.
-By using LinkedIn’s paid products, your brand and content will be promoted and appear in your prospects feed.
+By using LinkedIn’s paid products, your brand and content will be promoted and appear in your prospects’ feed.
 Gaining followers is not enough.
 Once you’ve got those followers you can use your content to turn engagement into activity and convert prospects faster and easier.
 For example, if you use paid ads, your target audience might click on your ad to immediately fill out a form or RSVP to an event or webinar.
-Their information is already saved in LinkedIn, so this is a one-touch process for them while providing your sales team with invaluable data about their industry and company.
+Their information is already saved on LinkedIn, so this is a one-touch process for them while providing your sales team with invaluable data about their industry and company.

 - Position your profile to stand out.
 Ok, you have a company page, but are your people connected to it?
 Do your employees from the top executives down have profiles that are actively converting leads?
 Your profile is a sales pitch speaking to highly educated, professional and proficient people.
 And ultimately it should do two things for you: get you found by the right people and make them trust you and what you do.
 So, here are a few things you need to do on your profile: